 Straw poll #158

-After multi-link setup, do you support the following to enable delivery of individual addressed QoS traffic of a TID without BA negotiation across links, where the TID is mapped, in R1?
+After multi-link setup, the following is enabled to deliver individual addressed QoS traffic of a TID without BA negotiation across links, where the TID is mapped, in R1?

 For Transmitter:

-Expand Table 10-5—Transmitter sequence number spaces to have a new entry Indexed by <destined MLD Address, TID>
+Expand Table 10-5—Transmitter sequence number spaces to have a new entry Indexed by <destined MLD Address, TID> .

-Continue to transmit the failed QoS Data frame until retry counter is met
+Continue to transmit the failed QoS Data frame until the retry counter is met.

-Cannot transmit other QoS Data frame from the same TID in any link until the current frame finish transmission or dropped
+Cannot transmit other QoS Data frame from the same TID in any link until the current frame finish transmission or dropped.

 For Receiver: